mattermost/docs/source/deployment/advanced-permissions.rst

 *Available in Enterprise Edition E10 and higher*

-You can set the default permissions granted to System Admins, Team Admins, Channel Admins, Guests, and All Members.
+You can set the default permissions granted to System Admins, Team Admins, Channel Admins, Guests (if enabled), and All Members.
 The permissions granted in the System Scheme apply system-wide, meaning:

-- **Guests:** Permissions apply to guest users in all channels, in all teams.
+- **Guests:** If Guest Accounts are enabled, permissions apply to guest users in all channels, in all teams.
 - **All Members:** Permissions apply to all members, including Admins, in all channels, in all teams.
 - **Channel Administrators:** Permissions apply to all Channel Admins in all channels, in all teams.
 - **Team Administrators:** Permissions apply to all Team Admins, in all teams.